Waste and packaging

 Waste and circularity

 Our businesses produce many commercially viable products from sources potentially considered waste.
-For example, our sugar businesses have become a major supplier of raw materials for animal feed, an important feedstock source for many different sectors, and is a supplier of raffinate and betaine for use in the petrochemical and pharmaceutical sectors.
+For example, several of our businesses have become major suppliers of raw materials for animal feed, an important feedstock source for many different sectors, and are suppliers of raffinate and betaine for use in the petrochemical and pharmaceutical sectors.
+Additionally, several of our businesses divert low-value waste from landfill for use as a soil improver.
+For example, filter cake residue is used as a soil improver in the sugar cane fields at Nakambala, Zambia.

-Our food businesses are highly efficient and aim to avoid products going to waste by donating surpluses to food banks, community groups and charities.
-Once no longer fit for human consumption, food waste can be used as animal feed or in energy generation.
+Our food and ingredients businesses aim to avoid products going to waste by donating surpluses to food banks, community groups and charities.
+Where applicable, food waste is used as animal feed or in energy generation.

-Some businesses use on-site anaerobic digesters to generate biogas from our waste streams.
-For example, our sugar businesses in Africa use bagasse, the dry fibrous material that remains after crushing sugar cane as feedstock to generate up to 87% of the annual power requirements of their own factories and to export surplus electricity into national grids.
+Some businesses use on-site anaerobic digesters to generate biogas from waste water.
+Several sites generate and use biogas as a renewable fuel source.
+Our sugar businesses in Africa use bagasse, the dry fibrous material that remains after crushing sugar cane, as a feedstock to meet up to 83% of their annual power requirements.

 Plastic and packaging